AmirJlr/kubernetes/lec026/README.md

 # StatefulSet Redis Example

 This README provides step-by-step instructions for deploying a Redis StatefulSet, interacting with it, and cleaning up resources.
 This example is inspired by the book Kubernetes for Developers.
-For more information, check it out
+For more information, check it out.

 ## Steps